 Copywriter & Editor

-Olivia Rockeman serves as a copywriter and editor for Circular Services Group, leveraging her background as a journalist to develop communications related to textile waste and circularity on our website and across social media.
+Olivia Rockeman serves as a copywriter and editor, leveraging her background as a journalist to develop communications related to textile waste and circularity on our website and across social media.
 She's written about textile recycling, fashion policy, and the carbon footprint of the fashion industry for publications including Vogue Business and Bloomberg Green.
 In addition to her work with CSG, Olivia is pursuing an MFA in creative writing at The New School.

 Teresa Milio Birge.